petergrace1618/Live-Project-MVC/README.md

 >
 > Please consolidate these links into a single line.
 When you log out as an admin, `"Edit | "` should gracefully disappear.

-I find the relevant code for this one in the Production Details view:
+The relevant code for this one is in the Production Details view:

 ```c#
 @if (ViewContext.HttpContext.User.IsInRole("Admin"))